-Further comments: (i) Wordnet is a lexical dictionary, meaning that it gives the semantic relations between words in addition to the information usually given in a dictionary.; (ii) The tiny database is not just about objects.
-It is about everything that can be indexed with Wordnet and this includes scene-level classes such as streets, beaches, mountains, as well as category-level classes and more specific objects such as US Presidents, astronomical objects and Abyssinian cats.; (iii) At present we do not remove inter-word duplicates since identifying them in our dataset is non-trivial.
+^{3.} Further comments.
+1) Wordnet is a lexical dictionary, meaning that it gives the semantic relations between words in addition to the information usually given in a dictionary.
+2) The tiny database is not just about objects.
+It is about everything that can be indexed with Wordnet and this includes scene-level classes such as streets, beaches, mountains, as well as category-level classes, and more specific objects such as US presidents, astronomical objects, and Abyssinian cats.
+3) At present, we do not remove interword duplicates since identifying them in our data set is nontrivial.